 This course will examine classical film aesthetics, and a range of theoretical perspectives from the recent past.
 This will include readings from the work of Eisenstein, Bazin, Kracauer, as well as auteurist theory, and contemporary inter-disciplinary approaches.

-COFA 2132 From The Age of Absolutism to The Enlightenment: Managism the Baroque S1 or S2 L2 C8 Mannerism, the Baroque and the Art of Revolution
+COFA 2132 From The Age of S1 or S2 HPW2 C8 Absolutism to The Enlightenment: Mannerism, the Baroque and the Art of Revolution